meins111/Grimdark/LifePath/Birthright.md

 ## Character Creation Effect
 * Attribute Baseline: your character's Birthright decides the starting [Attribute](</LifePath/Attribute.md>) scores.
 During the later [Life Path](</LifePath/Life Path.md>) steps, those baseline scores will be further adjusted.
 * Attribute Limits: there is a natural limit to what can be achieved by training and experience alone.
-Characters can increase their [Attribute](</LifePath/Attribute.md>) only up to those [Attribute Limit](</LifePath/Attribute Limit.md>) indicated by their birthright using natural means of [Character Development](</LifePath/Character Development.md>).
-[Going beyond Limits](</LifePath/Going beyond Limits.md>) is possible but requires specific means which may or mau not be readily available for a given character.
+Characters can increase their [Attributes](</CoreSystem/Attribute.md>) only up to the respective [Attribute Limit](</CoreSystem/Attribute Limit.md>) indicated by their birthright.
+At least by using natural means of [Character Development](</LevelUp/Character Development.md>).
+[Going beyond Limits](</LevelUp/Going beyond Limits.md>) is possible but requires specific means which may or mau not be readily available for a given character.

 ## [List of Birthrights](</LifePath/List of Birthrights.md>)
 ![](</LifePath/List of Birthrights.md>)